Guidance

 1. Political

 On 1 February 2021, Commander-in-Chief Min Aung Hlaing, the Head of Myanmar’s Armed Forces, staged a coup d’état and overthrew the democratically elected civilian government led by the National League for Democracy (NLD).
 State Counsellor Aung San Suu Kyi and President Win Myint remain detained alongside a wide range of political prisoners.
-The opposition National Unity Government (NUG), formed by members of the former parliament, operates in exile and virtually.

-Conflict has increased across Myanmar, including in Sagaing and Magway in central Myanmar, and in ethnic minority states in the north-east of the country and along the border with Thailand.
-The general situation remains volatile and unpredictable.
-The Myanmar Security Forces are responsible for serious human rights violations across the country and a campaign of ethnic cleansing against the Rohingya in Rakhine State.
-The UN Independent Fact Finding Mission has produced a number of reports which document the actions of the Myanmar Security Forces.
+The UN Independent Fact Finding Mission has produced several reports which document the actions of the Myanmar security forces.
 The Assistance Association for Political Prisoners produces daily reports on the situation and statistics on the numbers killed, arrested and detained.

-On 24 April 2021, the Association of Southeast Asian Nations (ASEAN) issued a five-point consensus calling for an immediate cessation to violence, access to humanitarian aid and for mediated dialogue between all parties concerned.
+On 24 April 2021, the Association of Southeast Asian Nations (ASEAN) issued a 5-point consensus calling for an immediate cessation to violence, access to humanitarian aid and for mediated dialogue between all parties concerned.
 The UK continues to support the ASEAN Five Point Consensus including through securing a UN Security Council resolution on the situation in Myanmar in December 2022.
-The Resolution demands an end to violence and urges immediate action by the military regime to fully implement the ASEAN Five Point Consensus and release all those arbitrarily detained.
+The resolution demands an end to violence and urges immediate action by the military regime to fully implement the ASEAN Five Point Consensus and release all those arbitrarily detained.

-Information on political risk, including political demonstrations, is available in the FCDO Travel Advice.
+Information on political risk, including political demonstrations, is available in the FCDO travel advice.

 2. Economic

-Myanmar is the 7th largest economy in ASEAN with a GDP of $63.99 billion (estimate) in 2023.
-With an estimated GDP (nominal) per capita of $1,180 (down from $1,527 in 2020), it remains a Lower-Middle Income country, the poorest in South East Asia (IMF, WEO April 2023).
-The World Bank reports around 40% of the population was in poverty in 2022 – a substantial increase from 24.8% in 2017.
-These GDP and poverty statistics highlight the status of a deteriorated economy after more than two years under the State-Administration Council (SAC) leadership.
-The decade-long economic reforms and hard-won development gains are now being reversed following the SAC’s dramatic policy changes after the February 2021 coup.
-Economic growth is forecasted to be a modest 3% in 2023 (World Bank, MEM January 2023) and largely restrained by the increasing conflict, double-digit inflation and electricity shortages.
+The UNDP reported 49.7% of the population was in poverty in 2023 – a substantial increase from 24.8% in 2017.
+These GDP and poverty statistics highlight the status of a deteriorated economy after more than 3 and a half years under the State Administration Council (SAC) leadership.
+The decade-long economic reforms and development gains are now being reversed following the SAC’s policy changes after the February 2021 coup.

 Key figures at a glance

-• population: 54 million (IMF, 2023)
+• population: 54.5 million (IMF, 2024)

-• GDP: USD 64 billion, (IMF, 2023)
+• GDP: USD 68 billion, (IMF, 2024)

-• GDP per capita: $1,180 (IMF, 2023)
+• GDP per capita (nominal): $1,248 (IMF, 2024)

 3. Sanctions

-The Regulations currently impose trade restrictions on military goods and technology, on dual-use goods and technology, and on specified goods and technology which may be used to repress the civilian population in Myanmar, or for interception or monitoring purposes.
 It also imposes further trade restrictions in respect of the provision of interception and monitoring services to, or for the benefit of, the Government of Myanmar, or the provision of certain services, funds or armed personnel to, or for the benefit of, the Myanmar Armed Forces.
 “For military use” is defined in Chapter 3 of the UK Myanmar (Sanctions) Regulations 2021.

-As regards trade, the trade prohibitions in the Regulations cover the export or supply and delivery of certain items to, or for use in, Myanmar, and the making available of certain items to persons connected with Myanmar or for use in Myanmar, as well as the provision of certain related ancillary services.
+The trade prohibitions in the Regulations cover the export or supply and delivery of certain items to, or for use in, Myanmar, and the making available of certain items to persons connected with Myanmar or for use in Myanmar, as well as the provision of certain related ancillary services.
 This means that, even if the initial destination is not Myanmar, the prohibition may still apply.
-Exporters should check the ultimate end use of goods and may apply for a licence or contact the Export Control Joint Unit (ECJU) if they know or think the items may be used in Myanmar.

 For general guidance on export controls and trade sanctions, contact the Export Control Joint Unit: exportcontrol.help@businessandtrade.gov.uk, +44 (0)20 7215 4594.